tsackton/taelgar/People/Halflings/Corrin Wildheart.md

 ---
 ## Corrin Wildheart

-Halfing man in his prime.
+Halfling man in his prime.
 Navigator, with a touch of weather magic.
+Part of the crew of the [[Wave Dancer]].